DrMoE77/Drug-Adherence-Mongitor/client/src/interactions.md

 Rabeprazole + Metformin
-Concomitant administration of PPIs with Metformin significantly increased plasma metformin [21].
-Because Proton pump inhibitors (PPIs) may inhibit organic cation transporters (OCTs), resulting in increased serum levels of metformin (a substrate of OCT) [3].
+Concomitant administration of PPIs with Metformin significantly increases plasma metformin .
+Because Proton pump inhibitors (PPIs) may inhibit organic cation transporters (OCTs), resulting in increased serum levels of metformin (a substrate of OCT).